Vulcan nerve pinch: Use within the franchise

 Along with Spock, various other characters in the Star Trek franchise have used the technique.
 Notably, the above-mentioned instances with Data and the holographic Doctor, "DS9"'s Changeling, Odo, "TNG"'s Jean-Luc Picard, "VOY"'s Seven of Nine.
-"ENT"'s T'Pol.
+"ENT"'s T'Pol, "Discovery"'s Michael Burnham.

 However, it is not an easy technique to master.
 After Spock uses the pinch in the episode "The Omega Glory", Kirk says to Spock, "Pity you can't teach me that", and Spock replies, "I have tried, Captain."
 In the film Star Trek III: The Search for Spock (1984), Dr. McCoy was unable to use the nerve pinch despite being in possession of Spock's katra (his "spirit" or "soul").

 The nerve pinch has been shown being used on animals.
 In the Animated Series episode "Yesteryear", Spock uses the nerve pinch on a Le-matya (a mountain lion-like creature) to save the life of his younger self.
 In the 1989 film Star Trek V: The Final Frontier, Spock uses the pinch to subdue a horse during a battle.